alibaba/hooks/packages/hooks/src/useSessionStorageState/index.en-US.md

 # useSessionStorageState

-A Hook for Store state into sessionStorage.
+A Hook for store state into sessionStorage.

 Usage is exactly the same as [useLocalStorageState](./use-local-storage-state).